What happens when generative AI models train recursively on each others' outputs?: Introduction

 Both our theoretical analysis and experiments show that when training with a mixture of real and synthetic data, the implicit interaction between heterogeneous models and datasets can have both positive and negative impacts.
-At a high level, the reasons for this can be anticipated from well known concepts in statistical learning theory: recursive training on the same data is bad (e.g., overfitting and model ``collapse'') but training on novel data, even if synthetic, can boost performance (e.g., transfer learning).
+At a high level, well known concepts in statistical learning theory anticipate this: recursive training on the same data is bad (e.g., overfitting and model ``collapse'') but training on novel data, even if synthetic, can boost performance (e.g., transfer learning).
 Our experimental results provide concrete evidence that these phenomena can occur simultaneously.
-Our theory shows that the full range of observed behaviors can be modeled accurately via a linear dynamical system.